felness/classic_ml/README.md

-# This repository shows my work on supervised learning and unsupervised learning
+# This line shows my work in kaggle